Happy Thursday, Rockville!

 Here’s the “remembering when rain was fun” edition of “The Rundown”:

 - WHFS is back.
 In Baltimore.
 Oh well, there’s always the Internet.
 The cool kids couldn’t be happier, including at least one at USA Today.
-(OK, and this wannabe cool kid.)
+(OK, and .)

 Not everyone’s happy, though.
 Dave Hughes at DCRTV doesn’t seem too pleased that Charm City now has “our radio station.”
 (Set your volume to low and check out the 3:55 mark.)